thun88/css/src/packages/ids-grid/README.md

 ## Grid with Gutters

 A grid with gutters helps you layout content and maintain consistent spacing between elements.
 Use grid class `.ids-row ids-row--gutter` to create a layout row with a gutter.
 There are two different sizes of gutters (Small and Large) which are automatic based on the breakpoint size classes you're using.
-Below are standard, recommended SoHo layouts which will provide the best flexibility and content structure for most applications.
+Below are standard, recommended IDS layouts which will provide the best flexibility and content structure for most applications.

 ```html
 <div class="ids-row ids-row--gutter">